VenturaNotes/Knowledge/Computer Science/- Coding Problems/Leetcode/Problems/(242) Valid Anagram.md

 - Where `n` is the length of string `s` and `m` is the length of string `t`
 - #comment
 	- This solution is more optimized because
-		- The fix-size array is more space-efficient compared to dictionaries that grow dynamically with the number of unique characters[^5]
+		- #comment The fix-size array is more space-efficient compared to dictionaries that grow dynamically with the number of unique characters
 	- Creates an array of size 26 and increments each index by 1 to represent the lowercase letters `a-z` with the [[ord() (python)|ord()]] method
 		- So `z` would increment and decrement index 25 by 1
 	- Then loops through `count` to check if all values are zero (which they should be since strings that are anagrams have the same character count)